 Crothersville is a very small town located in the state of Indiana.
 With a population of 1,493 people and just one neighborhood, Crothersville is the 282nd largest community in Indiana.

-Crothersville is a blue-collar town, with 47.36% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Crothersville, you'll notice that it is more blue-collar than most other communities in America.
+47.36% of Crothersville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Crothersville is a town of production and manufacturing workers, sales and office workers, and service providers.
 There are especially a lot of people living in Crothersville who work in office and administrative support (13.98%), sales jobs (6.83%), and healthcare suport services (6.68%).

 Also of interest is that Crothersville has more people living here who work in computers and math than 95% of the places in the US.

-Crothersville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Crothersville doesn't have a public transportation system that people use for their commute.

 The people who call Crothersville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Crothersville residents report their race to be White.
 Important ancestries of people in Crothersville include German, English, Irish, Italian, and French.